falkr/ttm4175/pages/networking-2.md

 Note the difference between *dhcpcd.conf* and *dhcpd.conf*.
 These files have different names, locations and purposes.

+To find the location of these files, and of the *isc-dhcp-server* file you can use `find`.

 Many configuration files include several examples for several different purposes, use/adapt the ones that suit your needs.

 </div>

 <button class="w3collapsible">Hint (static)</button>
 <div class="w3content">
 An hardware address or hardware Ethernet can be easily found with the command `ip link`.

 For this exercise you will have to retrieve this information from your _client_.

 </div>

 <button class="w3collapsible">Hint (DNS)</button>
 <div class="w3content">
 To "normally" use the Internet, in addition to a router for forwarding IP traffic, a client needs a DNS server to resolve names such as "ntnu.no".

 Use the DNS servers 129.241.0.200, 129.241.0.201 and 8.8.8.8.

 </div>